 Did you know Ohio has a national park?
 Where you can see rock concerts?
-And sometimes snake orgies?
+And sometimes snake parties?

-Cuyahoga is one of the most underappreciated entities in the national parks system, probably because it doesn’t have that one distinct feature to make it a huge tourist attraction, like Old Faithful in Yellowstone or the alligators of the Everglades or the glaciers of Glacier NP.
+Cuyahoga Valley National Park is one of the most underappreciated entities in the national parks system, probably because it doesn’t have that one distinct feature to make it a huge tourist attraction, like Old Faithful in Yellowstone or the alligators of the Everglades or the glaciers of Glacier NP.

-What else does Cuyahoga National Park have to offer?
-There aren’t a ton of attractions, but the park does have popular hiking and biking trails and a few historic buildings.
-During my Ohio road trip in April I made sure to give Cuyahoga a proper visit.
+What else does Cuyahoga Valley National Park have to offer?
+There aren’t a ton of attractions, but the park does have popular hiking and biking trails, nearby camping options, and a few historic buildings such as Frazee House.
+During my Ohio road trip I made sure to give Cuyahoga a proper visit.

 The Stephen Frazee House is one of the oldest remaining houses in the Cuyahoga Valley.
 Married couple Stephen and Mehitable Frazee lived on the property and built the ambitious two-story brick home in 1826.
 I’m not sure why Stephen gets top billing when it comes to the name of the house – perhaps it’s because the name Mehitable is so unusual.